- Class: Mammalia (Mammals)

 Once widespread throughout Africa and the Arabian Peninsula and into central India, cheetahs have disappeared from huge areas of their historic range.
 Cheetahs hunt by day, which means tourists taking safari rides into cheetah habitat can affect their daily routine.
 Their habitat is open savanna, the most likely areas to be occupied by humans.
-There are around 12,000 cheetahs left, down from as many as 100,000 just 100 years ago.
+There are around 7,000 cheetahs left in their native habitats, down from as many as 100,000 just 100 years ago.
 Ranchers sometimes shoot them because the cats feed on livestock.

 Wildlife parks in Africa help protect some of the cheetahs as their habitat shrinks.
-Captive propagation at zoos will play an important role for keeping cheetahs in the world.
-The San Diego Zoo Safari Park has been working to solve the unique problems that cheetahs have breeding in captivity.
+Zoos will play an important role in securing a future for cheetahs.
+The San Diego Zoo Safari Park has been working to solve the unique problems that cheetahs have breeding in managed care.
 It has one of the most successful cheetah breeding programs in the world, with 157 cheetahs born here to date, and is considered a top organization for successful cheetah management.

 Help for cheetahs.
 In Namibia, prickly thornbush has been taking over farms and grasslands, injuring the cats’ eyes and causing them to prey on easier-to-catch livestock, much to the farmers’ dismay.
 The Cheetah Conservation Fund (CCF) sent wood chippers to chop up the brush to make it easier for cheetahs to hunt.
 The chipped thornbush is turned into blocks and sold as fuel.
 The Fund also introduced a very successful guard dog program in Namibia, using Anatolian shepherds to protect livestock.
-These working dogs are fiercely protective of the animals in their charge, and the cheetahs are not about to argue.
-Providing the dogs free of charge to households and educating the local people about the value of their native wildlife has helped cheetah populations recover in Namibia.
-Laurie Marker, Ph.D., who founded CCF in 1990, received San Diego Zoo Global’s prestigious conservation medal in 2008 for her work with these cats.
+These working dogs are fiercely protective of the livestock in their charge, and the cheetahs are not about to argue.
+Providing the dogs free of charge to households and educating people about the value of native wildlife has helped cheetah populations recover in Namibia.
+Laurie Marker, Ph.D., who founded CCF in 1990, received San Diego Zoo Wildlife Alliance's prestigious conservation medal in 2008 for her work for these cats.